Cube moves for $s$-embeddings and $\alpha$-realizations: Definitions

 Let $G$ be a planar graph, finite or infinite.
 Denote its dual graph by $G^*$, whose vertices are faces of $G$ and where we connect two dual vertices if the two corresponding faces share an edge.
-We construct the graph $G^{\diamond}$ as the bipartite graph whose black (resp. white) vertices are the vertices of $G$ (resp. $G^*$) and where an edge connects a black vertex to a white vertex whenever a vertex of $G$ lies on the face associated with the corresponding vertex of $G^*$.
-In particular, all the faces of $G^{\diamond}$ are quadrilaterals.
+We construct the graph $G^{\diamond}$ as the bipartite graph whose black (resp. white) vertices are the vertices of $G$ (resp. $G^*$) and where an edge connects a black vertex to a white vertex whenever the black vertex is on the boundary of the face associated with the white vertex.
+In particular, all the faces of $G^{\diamond}$ are quadrilaterals, see Figure~\ref{fig:diamond}.